broadwayinc/skapi-documentation/index.md

     alt: SkapiLogo

 features:
-  - title: All-in-One Package
-    icon: 📦
-    details: All the backend features you'd expect in your web application out of the box, without the need to set up or maintain multiple services.
   - icon: 💯
-    title: Compatible with Vanilla HTML
+    title: Compatible with any framework
-    details: No fancy framework or complex deployment required.
-Skapi seamlessly integrates with classic HTML and SPA frameworks.
+    details: Skapi is compatible with any frontend framework, including React, Vue, Angular, and more.
   - title: Typescript Support
     icon: ✏️
     details: Skapi is written in Typescript and provides full support for Typescript projects.
+  - title: Everything you need
+    icon: 📦
+    details: Everything you'd expect from a backend server is included in Skapi.
+Authentication, Database, File Storage, CDN and more.
 ---